LRAShM (missile)

-The Long Range – Anti Ship Missile (LRAShM) is a hypersonic missile being developed by the Defence Research and Development Organisation (DRDO) for the Indian Armed Forces.

-The anti-ship version, which can be fired from a shore-based transporter erector launcher (TEL), is the first variant that is undergoing developmental trials for the Indian Navy.
-A ship-launched naval variant is also being developed.
-Further land-based land attack variants of the missile will also be developed for use by the Armed Forces as part of the future Integrated Rocket Force.
+The Long Range – Anti Ship Missile (LRAShM) is a boost-glide hypersonic missile being developed by the Defence Research and Development Organisation for the Indian Navy.
+The missile can be fired from a shore-based transporter erector launcher (TEL) and is currently undergoing developmental trials.
+It is the first hypersonic weapon platform that has been developed and deployed by the Indian Armed Forces, with a stated objectives of coastal defence and long-range maritime strike roles with the Indian Navy.